Blog icon

 Environmental health is often overlooked

-An often-overlooked aspect of antimicrobial resistance is its emergence and spread in the environment, particularly in water sources.
-Unfortunately, antimicrobial contaminants stemming from healthcare facilities, domestic sewerage, agricultural activities, and livestock run-off all have the potential to contaminate natural waterways.
+One often-overlooked aspect of antimicrobial resistance is its emergence and spread in the environment, particularly through water sources.

-There are small things you can do to make a difference
+There are some things you can do to make a difference:

-• Never demand antibiotics if your doctor says you don’t need them.
-Nearly 25 per cent of all antibiotic prescriptions in Australia are for viral infections which do not respond to treatment with antibiotics.
+• Understand that antibiotics only work against bacteria.
+They do not work for colds and flus, which are caused by viruses.
+In fact, nearly 25 per cent of all antibiotic prescriptions in Australia are for viral infections, which do not respond to antibiotics.

 • Never share or use leftover antibiotics.
-They may not be suitable and may have side-effects.
+They may not be suitable for your condition and could cause side-effects.

-• Share your knowledge of AMR with your friends and family.
+• Share your knowledge of AMR with your friends and family to help spread awareness.

 Fighting antimicrobial resistance